Cologne Cathedral to turn out the lights in protest at anti-Muslim march

 Dresden's famous Semperoper opera house also extinguished its lights in protest during the last PEGIDA march in the city.

-Anti-immigration parties, capitalizing on voters' disenchantment with economic austerity, have surged in popularity in a number of European countries, including France, Britain, Sweden and the Netherlands.
+Anti-immigration parties, capitalising on voters' disenchantment with economic austerity, have surged in popularity in a number of European countries, including France, Britain, Sweden and the Netherlands.

 (Reporting by Hans-Edzard Busemann; writing by Alexandra Hudson; Editing by Mark Trevelyan)